-We’re living in the age of climate change, and every brand as a responsibility to do their bit for the planet.
+We’re living in the age of climate change, and every brand has a responsibility to do their bit for the planet.

-Packaging generates huge amounts of waste, but with so many eco-friendly options available, it’s easy to do for your own brand.
+Packaging generates enormous amounts of waste, but with so many eco-friendly options available today, it’s easy to do for your brand.

 Remember to look beyond your actual packaging.
-Inks have a huge impact on the planet, but there are plenty of organic inks available to use — you can even buy algae-based inks!
+Inks have a significant impact on the planet, but there are plenty of organic inks available to use — you can even buy algae-based inks!

 If you’re a style-conscious parent (or a baby with a taste for the finer things in life), then you’ve probably heard of Joolz.